Zenutrix/HoneyGuard/README.md

    - To customize the HoneyGuard configuration, edit the `config.json` file located in the HoneyGuard installation directory.

+7. **HoneyGuard Features**
+   - HoneyGuard captures weight and temperature data from the load cell and DS18B20 temperature sensors.
+   - It also measures environmental parameters such as temperature, humidity, pressure, and air quality using the BME680 sensor.
+   - The data is stored in an InfluxDB database, allowing you to analyze and visualize the data.
+   - For visualizing the data, you can use Grafana, a powerful open-source platform for data visualization.
+   - Set up Grafana by accessing the Grafana web interface and configuring it to connect to your InfluxDB database.

 Congratulations!
 You have successfully installed HoneyGuard.
-The system should now capture weight and temperature data and store it in the InfluxDB database.
-You can explore and visualize the data using InfluxDB and other compatible tools.
+The system should now capture weight, temperature, and environmental data and store it in the InfluxDB database.
+You can explore and visualize the data using Grafana and other compatible tools.

 For more information and advanced usage, please refer to the HoneyGuard documentation.